Grand Teton via Upper Exum

 - Sportiva TX4 approach shoes

-- Food: GU gels, Clif bloks, Goldfish (highly recommend something salty to contrast all the sweet, sugary stuff), RX/Kate's bars, etc.
+- Food: GU gels, Clif bloks, Goldfish (highly recommend something salty to contrast all the sweet, sugary stuff), RX / Kate's bars and electrolyte powder

-- Emergency gear: first aid kit, tourniquet, space blankets, Gorilla tape, baby powder, Leatherman multi-tool, lighter, whistle, Ibuprofen, Voile straps, etc.
+- Emergency gear: first aid kit, tourniquet, space blankets, Gorilla tape, baby powder (for chafing), Leatherman multi-tool, lighter, whistle, Ibuprofen, Voile straps (multiple uses)

 Upper Exum